 If you prefer to learn through video tutorials, check out these courses in Udemy and Pluralsight.
 They provide guidelines for the successful implementation of the agile methodology, and also cover advanced topics for you to continue learning.

-Explained with examples based on the real world, this course is tailored to help anyone interested to know more about Scrum; learn about key concepts in Scrum and to get a basic understanding of how Scrum framework works in delivering successful projects.
+Explained with real-world examples, this course is tailored to help anyone interested in knowing more about Scrum.
+Learn about key concepts in Scrum and get a basic understanding of how Scrum framework works in delivering successful projects.

 This path will help you build a solid foundation in leading and motivating agile project teams, from developing user stories and agile charts to driving productive meetings.

 Jeremy Jarrell is an agile coach and author who helps you to explore all topics related to agile methodologies.
-If you’re thinking about making the move to Agile in your organization, these courses will help you shape your agile project management skills with in-depths tutorials and guidelines.
+If you’re thinking about making the move to agile in your organization, these courses will help you shape your agile project management skills with in-depth tutorials and guidelines.